WWE Survivor Series WarGames lineup: The latest card for the Thanksgiving weekend event - Pro Wrestling Dot Net

 The following matches are advertised for the WWE Survivor Series WarGames event that will be held on Saturday, November 26 in Boston, Massachusetts at TD Garden.

--Bianca Belair, Asuka, Alexa Bliss, and two TBA vs. Bayley, Iyo Sky, Dakota Kai, Nikki Cross, and one TBA in a Women’s WarGames match
+-Bianca Belair, Asuka, Alexa Bliss, Mia Yim, and one TBA vs. Bayley, Iyo Sky, Dakota Kai, Nikki Cross, and Rhea Ripley in a WarGames match

 -Ronda Rousey vs. Shotzi for the Smackdown Women’s Championship